FooleanBool/openwebui/functions/actions/comfy-workflow-loader/README.md

    - Enter the `Knowledge Base ID` you saved earlier.
    - Provide your `OWUI API token`.
    - Optionally, enable `Debug` to see debug messages appended to the prompt.
+   - Optionally, enable `Show VRAM` to display VRAM usage in the workflow selection modal.
    - Save the changes.

 ### Enabling Functions